 After you have completed all of your required pre-licensing education, the next step is to apply for your license.
 If you have more than one line of authority that you have taken the education for, be sure to apply for all of those lines.

 The fee for an online application is $50 plus a $5 License ID fee, totaling $55.

 The application process is located within Florida’s MyProfile account system.
 This system will essentially be your home base for all license actions from this point forward.
 After receiving your license, this is where you will take most other actions regarding your license and appointments.

 Step 4.
 Fingerprinting And Background Check

 Fingerprinting must be completed through IdentoGO.
-You will schedule an appointment at one of the locations in Florida, and the will electronically record your fingerprint information using LiveScan (as opposed to ink and paper).
+You will schedule an appointment at one of the locations in Florida, and they will electronically record your fingerprint information using LiveScan (as opposed to ink and paper).

 The fee for fingerprint services is $48.05 plus the local Florida sales tax.
 Your fingerprints will be submitted automatically to the Florida Department of Law Enforcement.

 Step 5.
 Florida Insurance License Exam